letsencrypt/website/content/en/docs/ipv6.md

 For example in the "Common Pitfalls" scenario above a retry may not occur if there is a webserver listening on the IPv6 address but it is not the webserver the ACME client configured to respond to the challenge.
-In this case there would be no network level error accesing the IPv6 address and the challenge will fail without a retry because the incorrect response was returned.
+In this case there would be no network level error accessing the IPv6 address and the challenge will fail without a retry because the incorrect response was returned.

 Due to a limitation in our CA software we will also not perform an IPv6 to IPv4